u4507075/icd_10/README.md

 See the full detail of laboratory metadata [here](https://github.com/u4507075/icd_10/blob/master/LAB_METADATA.md).

 ### Radiological report data

+The radiological report data is the reports that radiologists took notes after they reviewed the imaging.
+The notes were written in plain text describing the finding within the imaging and the impression of suspected abnormalities and/or provisional diagnosis.
+We **do not** include any image data in this experiment.
+The notes are required to preprocessed using natural language process techniques to clean and do feature engineering.
+This work is contributed in **radio** branch of this project.

 ### Drug prescription data

 The drug prescription data is the information of type of drugs which were prescribed to the patients.
 See the full detail of laboratory metadata [here](https://github.com/u4507075/icd_10/blob/master/DRUG_METADATA.md).